agl/extract-nss-root-certs/README.markdown

 So this is a tool that I wrote for converting the NSS file to PEM format which is also aware of the trust records.
 It can be built with Go1.
 See http://golang.org/doc/install.html, but don't pass "-u release" when fetching the repository.

-One you have Go installed, run:

-    % go tool 6g convert_mozilla_certdata.go
-    % go tool 6l -o convert_mozilla_certdata convert_mozilla_certdata.6

-Then you can download the NSS data file (URL above) into certdata.txt and run:
+One you have Go installed then you can download the NSS data file (URL above) into certdata.txt and run:

-    % ./convert_mozilla_certdata
+    % go run convert_mozilla_certdata.go